-“There is no doubt that this is the biggest change in how we work since the industrial revolution; this is the moment when we started going to the ‘office’ every day, even it was a factory.
-We won’t escape from shifting towards the outcome of our work instead of the fact that we are present from 9 to 5 at the office,” he asserts.
+“There is no doubt that this is the biggest change in how we work since the industrial revolution; this is the moment when we started going to the ‘office’ every day, even it was a factory,” says Szapar.
+We won’t escape from shifting towards the outcome of our work instead of the fact that we are present from 9 to 5 at the office.”

 How one is paid is also evolving.
 As noted by Lisa Sterling, chief people and culture officer at Ceridian, “Modern employees should accept that the traditional pay period may soon be a thing of the past, with employees wanting more innovative and immediate ways to receive their earned wages.”

-Remote work has flexibility, however, there are certain requirements to consider, one being Wi-Fi and the pain of spotty connections.
+Remote work has flexibility but there are certain requirements to consider; one being Wi-Fi and the pain of spotty connections.
 If people are afraid they can’t work because of shoddy signals, the process quickly moves to a panic.

 Cost of living also remains a top concern with remote work—people need to see that they can actually sustain themselves.
-Also, the coworking setup and how the arrangement is handled becomes paramount in ensuring professionals get the best chance to succeed.
+Also, how the coworking arrangement is handled becomes paramount in ensuring professionals get the best chance to succeed.
 People talk.

-Venturing abroad to different countries is a good move for some, while others are drawn to specific cities that already have a base of remote workers.
+Professionals are drawn to specific cities which already have a base of remote workers, too.

 As CEO World reports, Paris is said to be the best city for remote workers to freelance in during 2020.
 London (UK) ranks second.
 Montreal ranks eighth, just behind New York, and Calgary (13th), Toronto (16th) and Ottawa (17th) all rank within the top 20 of best remote cities to freelance in for 2020.
 The report cited was taken from AppJobs.
 Findings were analyzed using metrics from TripAdvisor, Numbeo, Indeed and Wiman.